Sustainable travel is not a myth.

-Animal rides may seem like harmless fun, but it’s common knowledge by now that the animals used as tourist attractions suffer seriously poor living conditions.
+Why?
+Let’s just say, they are not “harmless fun” for the animals.
+Most used as part of tourist attractions – namely, rides – suffer seriously poor living conditions.
 They are chained, kept in cages, and frequently abused, starved and overworked — and many have died under the adverse conditions.
 Skipping the animal rides or other tourist-y activities with animals will show that such inhumane practices have no place in the tourism industry and create a change in protecting local wildlife.

 It’s tempting to reach for a bunch of paper fans or keychains as souvenirs when you’re on holiday.
-But more often than not, those gimmicky items are thrown away eventually and create waste.
+But more often than not, those gimmicky items are thrown away, which creates waste.

-Put some effort into buying your souvenirs and look for something that is locally-made and not imported.
-Find something that is long-lasting, such as ceramics, textiles, or consumables such as local spices or spirits — these will make for more sincere gifts and memorable keepsakes.
+Put some extra effort into buying your souvenirs and look for something that is locally-made and not imported.
+Find something that is long-lasting, such as ceramics, textiles, or consumables such as local spices or spirits — these will make for more sincere gifts and memorable keepsakes anyway.

-By Joyce Chua, September 2019 / Photos: Shutterstock and Instagram
+By Joyce Chua + additional reporting by Sara Lyle Bow The Finder Issue 301, December 2019 / Photos: Shutterstock and Instagram